 Like Burlingham, Saunders too is an ancient name, but with much less clear origins.
 ‘Of Alexander’ or Alexander became anglicised by Saxon- Normans into ‘Sandhres’ and Saunders, but the roots are too unclear to speculate.There are so many crossovers between Burlingham and Saunders on both sides of my family I’ve not tried to make sense of where Hannah Saunders originated from – so make of this what you will, but she wasn’t married to Jeremiah when Caroline was born.

 An unmarried Caroline would have been aged around 19 when Ben arrived.
 She was later in service in Ketteringham, and in 1894 married Henry Lansdale, son of her master when Ben was aged around 13.
-He was apparently shipped off to live with his grandparents.
-It seems young Ben was raised by the wider family in Snetterton, but I have no details of the exact arrangements of his upbringing (Caroline apparently took her own life in early 1915 by drowning).
+He was apparently shipped off to live with his grandparents Jeremiah and Hannah in Snetterton, but I have no details of the exact arrangements of his upbringing (Caroline took her own life in early 1915 by drowning).

-In any case, by 1911, Ben was a married man, living in Hethersett with a young family, and had become Ben Saunders.
+In any case, by 1911, Ben was a married man, a horseman living at Plainwood Farm, Hethersett (it’s now derelict and known as Planet Farm) with a young family, and had become Ben Saunders.
 My mum speaks fondly of Ben and Nellie.
 As straight as a die, he was a bit of a poacher, but worked his horses on the land in the villages around Wymondham.
 Apparently he was a lovely old boy.

 As with the Burlingham family line, Saunders too are closely spaced.
 Hethersett, Wymondham, Downham (Wymondham Common), Wicklewood, Crownthorpe, Kimberley and Carleton Forehoe all contain parish registers bearing the Saunders name.
 Horsemen, labourers, teamsters.
 All farm boys and their women grafting an honest living from the Norfolk soil.